CobaltDevel/aegismc/docs/tutorial.md

 - Launch Minecraft on your console and go to the 'Friends' tab on the menu

 - You should see the the server MOTD listed under the LAN Games section - go for it!

-- If you haven't already, link your Discord account as detailed above

-- Done!

 ### BedrockConnect (DNS Workaround)